 I have worked in mental health since 2002, beginning my career in community counselling agencies before moving into private practice in 2008.
 I work with adults and provide counselling and psychotherapy for individuals and couples.

 I trained at undergraduate level in a number of counselling approaches including CBT, family therapy, couples therapy, and addictions.
 My postgraduate study specialised in psychodynamic psychotherapy.
-My Master’s dissertation examined the disconnection in clinical literature between individual and couple psychotherapy and the practicalities and benefits that can be obtained by integrating both approaches in clinical practice.
-This is an area that I still have a keen interest in today.
+My Master’s dissertation examined the disconnection in clinical literature between individual and couples psychotherapy and explored the practicalities and benefits that can be obtained by integrating both approaches in treatment.

 Originally from the UK, I moved to Auckland in 1999.
 After many years working in I.T. in the corporate world of London I made my change in career soon after moving here and I enjoy my work immensely.
+My previous career comes in handy in running a small business.
 When I’m not working I am a keen DIYer and I’m usually on the lookout for something to repair or improve around the home.
-I am also a bit of a techie which is helpful in running a small business.
-I love roadtrips with my wife and kids and I can’t get enough of the New Zealand outdoors.
-I occasionally find time for some surfcasting or fly fishing, although in reality the fish usually outsmart me – but it’s a nice excuse to stand somewhere scenic and enjoy the view.
+I love road-trips with my wife and kids and I can’t get enough of the New Zealand outdoors.
+I am a keen sailor and I enjoy tinkering and fixing my boat almost as much as sailing it.
+And if I’m not on the water I’m often up in the air, paragliding.

 How to contact me

 Therapists can be difficult to get hold of because we can’t answer phone calls or emails when we are in client sessions.
-Simply fill in the form on this page and your details will be sent directly to my inbox and I will get back to you shortly.
-If you prefer you can phone or email me directly.
+The easiest way to contact me is to fill in the form on this page.
+Your details will be sent directly to my inbox and I will get back to you shortly.
+If you prefer you can also phone or email me directly.
 I look forward to hearing from you.